Cheapest Health Insurance Switzerland 2026: Official Premium Data by Canton

 - Wait for October 2025 premium letters 2) Compare options on Priminfo.ch 3) Apply to new cheaper insurer 4) Send registered cancellation letter to current insurer by 30 November 2025 5) Verify new coverage starts 1 January 2026.

-Take Action: Secure Your 2026 Savings
+Get Your Exact 2026 Savings Calculation

 - Best Health Insurance Switzerland 2026 for Expats — Complete comparison including service quality